Gaius-Augustus/Tiberius/docs/training_large_data.md

     python bin/get_longest_isoform.py --gtf ${SPECIES}.gtf --out ${SPECIES}.longest.gtf
     ```

 2. Create tfrecords files for each species.
 This will create 100 tfrecords files for each genome in the directory `$tfrecords`.
-The tfrecords files will contain the genomic sequences and the gene annotations in the format that is require for training:
+The tfrecords files will contain the genomic sequences and the gene annotations, split into trainings examples with a sequence length of `${seq_size}`, in the format that is required for training.
+For training with the mammalian genomes, we used a `${seq_size}` of `9999`, which has proven to be a reasonable choice.

     ```shell
     python bin/write_tfrecord_species.py --fasta ${SPECIES}.fa --gtf ${SPECIES}.longest.gtf --out $tfrecords/${SPECIES}